ChrisChoi314/Neutrino-Code/README.md

 How to run the emir/emir_hasasia.py program:

+You can just run emir/emir_P.py to generate the plot; I saved an .npz file that contains the NANOGrav frequencies and sensitivity in np arrays.
+But if you want to generate the sensitivity curve data yourself, you will need to run both emir/emir_hasasia.py and emir/emir_hasasia_gen_dict.py, perhaps multiple times.

+Firstly, note that some packages necessary for running emir/emir_hasasia.py (specifically enterprise-pulsar) can't be easily downloaded on android or the M1/M2 architecture for Macbooks using pip or conda.

+Otherwise, you may proceed with a Windows, Linux, or intel era Apple device.

 Download the 15-year NANOGrav data from the website https://zenodo.org/record/7967585 and have the directory structure as follows:
 ```
 .